Pancha Ratna Shiva Temple: Features

-The lofty temple is unlike the terracotta plaster style decorations of the Govinda temple as it has a plaster finish.
+It is a brick temple with a plaster finish and no terracotta ornamentation.
+It follows the Pancha Ratna (five pinnacle) style of temple architecture.
+Each of the five pinnacles are composed of several smaller pinnacles.
 It is built over a raised platform of 11.66 ft height, and its towers have beehive type design.
 Built in brick masonry, in plan it is 65 ft square, with "north Indian type turrets and plastered finish".
 The central sanctum is the only chamber of the temple which is 13.25 ft square.
 A Shiva Linga, carved from black basalt stone is deified in the sanctum; it is the largest in the country.
 The central chamber is enclosed within a passage that runs on all four sides.
 The passage has cusp arched entrances from four sides.
 The temple tower consists of five decorated spires.
 The internal and external plastered walls of the temple are decorated with panels with themes from Hindu mythology.
 The raised platform of the temple is accessed through two brick built stairways, one from the north and the other from the southern direction.

 It is decorated with stone carvings and sculptural works, which were disfigured during the Bangladesh Liberation War in 1971.
 The invading Pakistani army attempted to displace and break the Shiva Linga, but were unable to move it from its position.
 The temple is now a protected monument.

 The corridors have a touch of Jaipuri architecture.